tutuf/tutuf.github.io/index.md

 # Need help with a web application?

-Our combined experience with Ruby on Rails is half a century.
+Our team’s combined experience with Ruby on Rails is half a century.
 We can help you at any stage of your project: paper prototyping, proof of concept,  minimum viable product, scaling, adding and removing features, upgrading Ruby, Rails, gems and other dependencies, optimizing database schema and queries, or maintaining legacy code.
 Contact us at [help@tutuf.com](mailto:help@tutuf.com).

 # tutuf moral policy